borntofrappe/fullstack-d3/README.md

   d3.color(..).darker(1.5)
   ```

   In the project, the function receives a color from the `d3.interpolateBlues` scale.
-Refer to the documentation for the [`d3-color`](https://github.com/d3/d3-color) module for more information.

 ### Feed Metrics

 The demo for the starting point considers a few metrics connected to a news feed with the same visual designed for the weather dashboard.
 The focus is here on the number of views and articles connected to a hypothetical subject.

-The redesign improves the visualization with an additional metric: demand.
+The redesign improves the visualization with an additional metric: _demand_.
 Here the goal is to show how data can be turned into insight, into an actionable metric.

-_Please note:_ the script for the second demo slightly differs from the first, as I found a more useful solution in having the accessor function directly in the object describing each metric.
+_Please note:_ the script for the second demo slightly differs from the first, as I found an alternative solution in having the accessor function directly in the object describing each metric.

 _Please also note:_ the data for the project is included in the `09 - Dashboard` folder, alongside the icons designed for each section.